Gather like numbers

 Terms are numbers, so they work in the same way.
 The same letter combination means the same value.

-Drag the similar terms together into a group and write an expression.
-The colour dots at the top tell you the order of terms that the answer uses.
+(The colour dots at the top tell you the order of terms that the answer uses.
 The order doesn’t really matter.
-There are rules to the order, but having the right number of each term is all that matters here.
+There are rules to the order, but having the right number of each term is all that matters here.)

 and

-, calculate the value of each colour tile.
-Calculate the total.
+to calculate the value of each colour tile and the value of the whole expression.

 Simplify before solving